Staying warm in the winter comes at a cost—and we don’t mean just your heating bill.

 Especially if you have kids running around the house, a cool mist humidifier might be the best choice to reduce the chance of burns.

 If you sleep easy in cooler, drier weather, you likely don’t need one.
 But if you’re noticing symptoms—a dry throat or skin, nosebleeds, or if you have a cold-it’s worth amping up the humidity to find out if a little moisture can do you a lot of good.

 Consider these three humidifiers:

-- Honeywell Germ-Free Humidifier.
-“It is relatively inexpensive, easy to clean, easy to refill, and nearly silent on the lowest setting,” says Park.
-Because it’s a cool most humidifier, it also doesn’t use as much electricity, she notes.
+- Honeywell Germ-Free Humidifier: It’s relatively inexpensive, easy to clean, easy to refill, and nearly silent on the lowest setting.
+Because it’s a cool mist humidifier, it also doesn’t use as much electricity.

-- Vicks Warm Mist Humidifier.
-If you must have warm mist, this top-rated Amazon pick is a warm mist humidifier that’s also affordable, clocking in at just about $34.
+- Vicks Warm Mist Humidifier: If you must have warm mist, this top-rated pick is a warm mist humidifier that’s also affordable, clocking in at just about $43.

-- Levoit Ultrasonic Humidifier.
-You’ll pay a little more (about $85) but you’ll get features such as a display that lists the actual humidity in the room (“The Environmental Protection Agency recommends a humidity levels of 45% to 50%,” Park says), a remote control, and a super-quiet hum.
+- Levoit Ultrasonic Humidifier: You’ll pay a little more (about $80), but you’ll get features such as a display that lists the actual humidity in the room.